 Do I have a NC Personal Injury Case?

 For car accident cases, the officer will sometimes issue a citation to the at-fault party, but not always.
-In other types of cases, it can be difficult at times to determine who is at fault and if you have a personal injury claim.
+In other types of cases, it can be difficult to determine who is at fault and if you have a personal injury claim.

 How long do I have to file a NC Personal Injury Case?

-According to N.C.G.S.§1-52 (16), the general rule for filing a personal injury case in North Carolina is three (3) years from the date of the accident.
-Filing a claim with the insurance company is not the same thing as filing a court claim.
+According to N.C.G.S.§1-52 (16), the general rule for filing a personal injury court case in North Carolina is three (3) years from the date of the accident.
+Filing a claim with the insurance company is not the same thing as filing a court case.
 If you do not file your case in the appropriate court within the applicable statute of limitations, you will be barred from recovery.
 See below Litigation-Starting the Lawsuit.

 There are some exceptions to the three (3) year time limit.
 If a minor is injured as the result of another’s negligence, the three (3) year statute of limitation does not begin to run until the minor’s 18th birthday.
 In contrast, if someone dies as the result of the negligence of the at-fault party, the deceased’s representative, usually the executor or administrator of the estate, has only two (2) years from the date of the individual’s death to file a wrongful death action in the appropriate court.